HOME > DESSERTS > CAKES & BROWNIES & BARS

 Chocolate lava cakes are one of the easiest chocolate desserts to make and yet they are so delicious.
 This version is completely gluten-free as the recipe uses a combination or rice and hazelnut flours.
 Try also our recipe for chocolate hazelnut lava cakes, also yummy.

 You will adore these dark chocolate lava cakes with slightly nuttiness.
 In only 20 minutes you will have 4 small lava cakes ready to serve to your family and friends.
 So let’s make this deliciously decadent gluten-free chocolate lava cakes.

 The chocolate is the star of this recipe so be sure to use quality dark chocolate with at least 60% cocoa solids.
 Use any brand you trust and usually use in your chocolate cookies and cakes.

-We choose to use a mix of rice and hazelnut flours which is a nice combination with rice being light and hazelnut flour dense and nutty.
+We love the mix of RICE and HAZELNUT FLOURS which is a nice combination with rice being light and hazelnut flour nutty and dense.
 For binding everything together we used 2 eggs and 1 egg yolks.
 We added also some vanilla extract to make more flavourful.

 The recipe start with melting chocolate and butter in double boiler then whisking eggs, egg yolks, sugar and salt with electric hand mixer or wire whisk - it's up to you.
 Continue with pouring chocolate mixture into the eggs and whisking until combined.
 In the end, fold flours whisking gently until you get rich thick chocolate batter.

 For baking these lava cakes you will need pudding moulds or porcelain ramekins.
 We love these small pudding moulds which are perfect for single-serve lava cakes.
 Moulds are quite small but perfect as these cakes are super chocolatey and ideal size.